 Professor Fan clerked for the Hon.
 John T. Noonan, Jr. of the U.S. Court of Appeals for the Ninth Circuit.
-At ICTY she worked with Judge O-Gon Kwon on cases of war crimes, crimes against humanity, and genocide.
+At the ICTY she worked with Judge O-Gon Kwon on cases of war crimes, crimes against humanity, and genocide.
 She received her JD from Yale Law School and her MPhil from the University of Cambridge, where she was a Gates Scholar.
 At Yale, she was a Notes Editor for the Yale Law Journal, a Managing Editor for the Yale Journal of International Law and a Coker Teaching Fellow.
-She was awarded the Jewell Prize and Nathan Burkan Prize for her publications.
+She was awarded the Jewell Prize and the Nathan Burkan Prize for her publications.